Denzed/Metaprogramming-7th-semester/0/README.md

 ## Notes

+- Y combinator is implemented as external `fix` function
 - external functions defined in Racket may be referenced and called through application (however, they will be forcibly curried exactly for this purpose)
 - if several lambdas bind a variable by the same name then the innermost one would be taken